• Email: email@example.com

 The host will advise you if you miss a payment.

-Security Deposit For permanent Members, a security deposit equal to 2 weeks membership per desk is payable upon signing.
-The security deposit must be paid by way of electronic transfer to the above account or online by credit card.
+Security Deposit For permanent Members, a security deposit of $500 per desk is payable upon signing (offices may vary).
+The security deposit must be paid by way of electronic transfer to the above account.
 The deposit is held until termination of use of the co-working space and is held in case of damage to equipment and the property.
-Please note that our office does not have credit card facilities and we cannot accept cash.
-All payments must be processed online.
+Please note we cannot accept cash.
 Your security deposit will be released once you have fully vacated the premises and handed back any keys issued to you.

 The need for a security deposit for casual Members will be determined at the discretion the host.